App package requirements

-When you build your app's packages, Visual Studio can create an .appx file or an .appxupload file (or a .xap file for Windows Phone 8.1 and earlier).
-For apps that target Windows 10, always upload the .appxupload file in the Packages page.
-For more info about packaging UWP apps for the Store, see Packaging Universal Windows apps for Windows 10.
+When you build your app's UWP packages, Visual Studio can create an .msix or appx file, or a .msixupload or .appxupload file.
+For UWP apps, we recommend that you always upload the .msixupload or .appxupload file in the Packages page.
+For more info about packaging UWP apps for the Store, see Package a UWP app with Visual Studio.

 Your app's packages don't have to be signed with a certificate rooted in a trusted certificate authority.

-For apps that target Windows 8.1, Windows Phone 8.1, and later, Visual Studio can generate an app bundle (.appxbundle) to reduce the size of the app that users download.
+For UWP apps, Visual Studio can generate an app bundle (.msixbundle or .appxbundle) to reduce the size of the app that users download.
 This can be helpful if you've defined language-specific assets, a variety of image-scale assets, or resources that apply to specific versions of Microsoft DirectX.

 Building the app package manually

 If you don't use Visual Studio to create your package, you must create your package manifest manually.

 Be sure to review the App package manifest documentation for complete manifest details and requirements.
 Your manifest must follow the package manifest schema in order to pass certification.

 Your manifest must include some specific info about your account and your app.
 You can find this info by looking at View app identity details in the App management section of your app's overview page in the dashboard.

 Values in the manifest are case-sensitive.
 Spaces and other punctuation must also match.
 Enter the values carefully and review them to ensure that they are correct.